Superklok/JavaScriptHashMapsAndSets/Sorting/JavaScriptWordPattern.md

 If the current character is already a key in the `map` object, it checks if the value of the key matches the corresponding word in `arr`.
 If the values do not match, the function immediately returns `false`.
 <br/>

-If the `for` loop completes without returning `false`, it means that the pattern matches the string, and the function returns true.
+If the `for` loop completes without returning `false`, it means that the pattern matches the string, and the function returns `true`.
 <br/>

 In summary, the `wordPattern` function checks if a given pattern matches a given string by mapping each character in the pattern to a word in the string.
 It returns `true` if the mapping is successful, and `false` otherwise.